 Chinese Shaoxing wine for extra flavor and complexity

 - Clean the fish properly.
 Check for scale, especially on the head, lower pectoral fins and its tail area.

-- Dry the fish with paper towel and fillet. *Check out the video on the right on how to fillet a fish*
+- Dry the fish with paper towel and fillet.
+(How to buy fish, how to fillet fish)

 - Slice the fillet into approximately 1/2 inch thick.

 - Keep the sliced fillet in the fridge.

 - Clean and slice the ginger.